lokicopyeditingbot/loki-docs/docs/LokiServices/Messenger/multi_device_setup.md

 ### Step 3: Prepare primary device

-To prepare the primary device, we need to go back into the Settings menu and click the `Link Device` button.
+To prepare the primary device, we need to go back into the Settings menu and tap the `Link Device` button.

 <center>![Multi4](../../assets/multi4.png)</center>

-Once the button has been clicked, Loki Messenger on your primary device will show a new popup saying "Waiting for Device".
+Once the button has been tapped, Loki Messenger on your primary device will show a new popup saying "Waiting for Device".

 <center>![Multi5](../../assets/multi5.png)</center>